• Skip to primary navigation

 #9.
 Drexel University

-Drexel University is another top forensic science college.
-The school does not offer undergraduate courses in forensic science but has graduate programs you can opt-in for.
+Drexel University is another school on the list of best forensic science colleges.
+The school does not offer undergraduate courses in forensic science but has graduate programs you can opt in for.

 The Master’s in Forensic Science program at Drexel University is designed to expose students to both the intricacies of problem-solving and the real-world application of forensic science.
 The curriculum provides students with a solid foundation within the forensic sciences while encouraging growth and leadership in new and emerging applications within the field.